Fix Docker and Kubernetes run commands.

+Migrate to setuptools-based packaging.
 LTD Keeper is now

 pip install’d into the Docker image at build time using the local sdist distribution (there are no plans to put LTD Keeper itself on PyPI).

 Use setuptools_scm to automatically establish the application version based on the Git tag.

+Automate the creation of the Docker image in Travis CI.
 The image is tagged with the branch or tag name.
 The build for the

 masterbranch is labeled as